 1. Pick a Theme and Plan Your Cookbook

 One of the great things about a cookbook is its versatility.
 You choose what goes in your cookbook, how long it is and what it looks like.
 With so many options, it is helpful to pick a clear theme to guide your project and keep it focused.

-Your cookbook could include the recipes for your whole family, or just the dishes you enjoy in your household.
+Your cookbook could include recipes for your whole family, or just the dishes you enjoy in your household.
 Perhaps your book honors one specific ancestor or relative.
-Think of ways that your recipe book can tell a part of their story.
+Think of ways that your recipe book can tell a part of that ancestor’s story.

 If you don’t have many family recipes, these historic cookbooks can help you get an idea of the types of dishes your ancestors might’ve eaten.